“ And you shall know the truth, and the truth shall make you free.” –John 8:32

 And when the episode is over and the lights come on, the metamorphosis from enticing intrigue to awkward silence and cold corporeality is complete, and permanent separation is the only thing that can mollify both parties.
 One-night-stands last only a single night because neither party is interested in seeing the other again after what has transpired.
 It stands to reason that it must not have been all that spectacular—it definitely falls pitifully short of the fantasy you envisioned after those first exchanged glances.

 And that is the god of lust showing its true, very ugly face.
-Rest assured, those hideous features run in the family—all of its brother and sister gods look equally grotesque.
+Rest assured, those hideous features run in the family—all of its brother and sister gods are equally grotesque.

 * * *